johnjohndoe/TypedPreferences/README.md

 ## Tests

-Run `gradle robolectric` to execute tests.
+Run `./gradlew clean test` to execute the tests.